yinimini/Data-analytics-projects/README.md

 # Data-analysis-projects
-Repository of all my data analysis projects
+Repository of all my data analysis projects.
+Visualizations of the projects are presented here.